-Ambassadors or foreign consuls are exempt from the retail sales tax, with limitations.
+Ambassadors or foreign consuls are exempt from the sales tax with limitations.
 Diplomatic Tax Exemption Cards are issued by the U.S. Department of State.
-These cards use four distinct images on the cards (owl, buffalo, eagle, and deer) to indicate the level of tax exemption authorized by a particular Diplomatic Tax Exemption Card.
+These cards use four distinct images on the cards (owl, buffalo, eagle, and deer) to indicate the level of tax exemption.

-Please note that the exemption under this program may not apply to all types of purchases.
-(See below for procedures for purchasing all motorized vehicles under this program.)
+The exemption under this program may not apply to all types of purchases.
+See below for procedures for purchasing all motorized vehicles (including vessels) under this program.

-Purchase of vehicles under the Diplomatic Tax Exemption Program
+Purchase of vessels under the Diplomatic Tax Exemption Program

-The Office of Foreign Missions (OFM) enforces the exemption of eligible foreign missions and their members from payment of any taxes when purchasing, leasing, registering or titling a vehicle.
-ALL official and personal vehicle purchases by eligible foreign missions and their members must be authorized by OFM.
+The Office of Foreign Missions (OFM) enforces the exemption of eligible foreign missions and their members from payment of any taxes when purchasing, leasing, registering or titling a vessel.
+All official and personal vessel purchases by eligible foreign missions and their members must be authorized by OFM.

 - Buyer's name